 One State’s Model of Collaborative Public-Private Planning

-- Written by Judy M. Poferl
+By Judy M. Poferl

 Minnesota’s Xcel Energy has worked closely with state regulators, legislators and planners to help achieve ambitious goals for renewables, energy efficiency and conservation, and emissions reductions.
 Impressive gains have been made, as scheduled, because of clear goals, a supportive regulatory framework and involvement of all important stakeholders.